 - 3.33 The proposed Capital Programme for the Housing Revenue Account (the HRA Programme) is included in Section 4 of Appendix 1.
-The HRA Programme reflects the main investment priorities included in the Housing Revenue Account Investment Plan which was approved by Council in November 2018 and allow for rephrasing of current expenditure but no additional increases.
-These were:
+The HRA Programme reflects the main investment priorities taken from the latest 30-year investment data.
+The overall capital programme is based on the following criteria: -

 - Ongoing investment to existing stock

 - Service improvements

 - Affordable Housing